Medical Malpractice Claims in Saudi Arabia

 • Malpractice definition: A medical error that falls below the accepted standard of care and results in injury, disability, or death.

-• Sharia Medical Committees: Malpractice cases are reviewed by specialized medical committees within the Ministry of Health that assess whether negligence occurred.
+• Sharia Medical Committees: Malpractice cases are reviewed by specialised committees within the Ministry of Health — staffed by both medical experts and Sharia scholars — that determine whether negligence occurred.

-• Compensation (diyya): If malpractice is proven, the patient (or family) receives compensation.
-For death, the maximum diyya is SAR 300,000 (blood money).
-For injuries, compensation is proportional to the harm.
+• Compensation (diyya): If malpractice is proven, compensation follows Sharia diyya principles.
+For death, the full diyya is SAR 300,000.
+For injuries, compensation is proportional — a hand, an eye, or organ damage each has specific diyya fractions.

-• Criminal penalties: Grossly negligent practitioners face up to 6 months in prison and a fine of up to SAR 100,000, plus potential licence suspension.
+• Criminal penalties: Grossly negligent practitioners face up to 6 months in prison and a fine of up to SAR 100,000, plus licence suspension or revocation.

-• Insurance coverage: All licensed medical practitioners must carry malpractice insurance.
+• Mandatory malpractice insurance: All licensed medical practitioners must carry malpractice insurance, ensuring the patient can collect compensation.

 When does it apply?